siralomarahmed/100DaysOfCode/log-c.md

 I will learn and code in the **C** programming language for at least an hour every day for the next 100 days.

-The standard version of the language I will use is based on C89 and C99 but I may use some of the new features of C11 and C18.
+The standard version of the language I will use is based on C89 and C99 but I may use some of the new features of C11.

 Start Date: